 Artisanal Design: De Lucchi’s Produzione Privata

-Dedicated to craftsmanship, experimental designs and artisan techniques, De Lucchi opened his own studio in 1990 based on those exact principles that have been the center of his design practice for so many years.
+Dedicated to craftsmanship, experimental designs and artisanal techniques, De Lucchi opened his own studio in 1990 based on those exact principles that have been the center of his design practice for so many years.
 At Produzione Privata, De Lucchi creates using the “hands of the mind.”

 From whimsical coat hangers to pristine luminaires, many of the designs from Produzione Privata offer a tale that carries references to literature, art and nature.
 An observer and Renaissance man at heart, De Lucchi’s design philosophy runs strong in his Milan-based studio.